Encryption

 API keys

-API keys are the primary authentication mechanism for the CLI and CI.- Keys are generated with a
+API keys are the primary authentication mechanism for the CLI and CI.

-drift_prefix for easy identification - The raw key is shown only once at creation time
+- The raw key is shown only once at creation time

 - Keys are stored as salted hashes; the raw value cannot be recovered